I'm going to try out WordPress so I'm blogging over there now:

 The question is, how are we to interact with men in ministry and in the church?

-There should be loyalty and kindness shown to our brothers in Christ.
+As brothers - There should be loyalty and kindness shown to our brothers in Christ.
 The preference, respect, common decency and love that we show toward (or ought to) our own family members should be the way that we interact with the men in the body.

-It is wise to think and pray carefully about how you conduct yourself in ministry with a man.
+With much prayer - It is wise to think and pray carefully about how you conduct yourself in ministry with a man.
 I like how this passage in A Challenge to Women puts it:

 That in all your relationships with men you seek the guidance of the Holy Spirit in applying the Biblical vision of manhood and womanhood; that you develop a style and demeanor that does justice to the unique role God has given to man to feel responsible for gracious leadership in relation to women—a leadership which involves elements of protection and care and initiative.
 That you think creatively and with cultural sensitivity (just as he must do) in shaping the style and setting the tone of your interaction with men.